lucabenedetto/lucabenedetto.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I’m a postdoctoral researcher at the University of Cambridge, working within the Department of Computer Science and Technology.
+Hi there!
+I am a postdoctoral research associate at the University of Cambridge, working within the Department of Computer Science and Technology.
 I am a member of the [NLIP](https://www.cl.cam.ac.uk/research/nl/) (Natural Language and Information Processing) research group and the Institute for Automated Language Teaching and Assessment ([ALTA](http://alta.cambridgeenglish.org/#)), as well as being affiliated with the [Cambridge Language Sciences](https://www.languagesciences.cam.ac.uk/) Interdiscriplinary Research Centre.

 ## Research interest